MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 On AngelList, your skill list should only include technical skills -- languages, libraries, frameworks, etc.  Don't include non-technical skills such as spoken/written languages, soft skills, etc.  Additionally, AngelList asks you to rate your proficiency with each skill.
 Choose "Advanced" for any skills you learned and practiced regularly at App Academy.
 Use your best judgment for other skills you may have picked up elsewhere.

+The "Skills" section is often used by employers to filter for the candidates that have what they're looking for, so be complete.

 **Services**

 This section isn't necessary to fill out when you're looking for full-time work.
 It's generally for folks who are offering specific kinds of on-demand work.